Haitian Bouillon, or Beef and Veggies Soup, is hearty, delicious and a favorite staple meal served on Saturday in most

 The vegetables used in this Bouillon recipe are spinach, carrot, parsnip, chayote, tomatoes, green pepper, onion, malanga, plantain, potato, and white sweet potato.
 The meat is beef and can be substituted with any other meat or seafood.

 Usually, you will see the blue crab in bouillon as seafood.
 The meat must be well spiced because it is the base of the Bouillon.
 If you are not using meat, just fresh spices will suffice.
 Bouillon can also be made with coconut milk – not crazy about this way.
 Some people will add tomato paste – but I add fresh tomatoes.
-Bouillon needs a lot of ingredients, but the result is a complete healthy meal or one meal pot.
+Bouillon needs many ingredients, but the result is a complete healthy meal or one meal pot.

 The meat is cooked first because it takes longer to cook.
 The vegetables and the dumplings are cooked in a separate deep pan or pot with spices.
 Everything is mixed for the final product, so every spoon is a burst of different flavors.